Ferdie earned his BSN in 2016 from Lyceum of the Philippines University and is working as an RN in the emergency department of SPCDH.

 High-Fat Foods May Produce Gas

-Here are some foods high in fat that have potential to produce gas after finishing a serving.
+Here are some foods high in fat that have the potential to produce gas after finishing a serving.

 - Fried food—pan or deep-fried